 Fix your deal and beat the price hikes

-The most important thing to remember is that these deals aren't going to be around forever, so whether you want the cheapest deal on the market, or protection against price increases, you need to act quickly before they are removed and replaced with more expensive versions.
+The most important thing to remember is that competitive fixed price deals aren't going to be around forever, so whether you want the cheapest deal on the market, or protection against price increases, you need to act quickly before they are removed and replaced with more expensive versions.

 Choosing the right tariff for you

-The cheapest average tariff isn't necessarily the cheapest gas and electricity for you, as the best deal for you depends on how much energy you use and where in the country you live.
+The cheapest average tariff isn't necessarily the cheapest gas and electricity for you.
+The best deal for you depends on how much energy you use and in which part of country you live.

 It is always worth finding out your overall annual consumption in kilowatt hours (kWh) and using this for your comparison.
 This will give you a much more accurate result when you run a comparison.

 Energy saving starts at home

-Although switching energy providers is a smart way of saving money, you can also reduce your energy bills by making sure your home is as energy efficient as possible.
+Although regularly switching energy suppliers is a smart way of saving money, you can also reduce your energy bills by making sure your home is as energy efficient as possible.

 The grants are dependent on your personal circumstances, your age and location.
-You can find more information about the grants in the 'search grants and offers' section of http://www.energysavingtrust.org.uk/
+You can find more information about the grants in the 'search grants and offers' section here.